julianclinton/langgraph-baseball/README.md

 ## Run the code

-You will need 3 terminals:
+You will need 2 terminals:
 - one running `ollama serve` (may already be running)
-- one running the LLM of choice e.g. `ollama run llama3.2`
 - one running LlangGraph `uv run main.p`